loulct/gem_labo_physique/README.md

 ## TODO
 ### Priority 1
-- if date_expired = true -> sends email to user (admin Cc)
-- if return date expires -> date in red in table
 - add stats (frequency of use) (use sql?)
-- add alert message popput (see todo in code)
-- protect routes
+- user should choose the returnDate

 ### Priority 2
 - sql Database (to avoid loss of data with redeployement)
 - change jsonObject to sql call
 - change properties call to sql call
 - every admin account in Cc rather than admin@gem-labo.com (get all accounts with admin role from database)
+- for brands either use a classic input or load a list from (sql?)

 ### Priority 3
-AddTool route
-- delete tab add row with form
+- add alert message popput (see todo in code)
+- protect routes

 ### Minor changes
+- homogenize error msg
-improve java structure
+- optimise java + improve structure
-optimise css files (main.css) + charte graphique homogénisation improve password regex password in clear in browser console :( add more tests verticles update README.md (how to install & how to use)
+- optimise and homogenize css files
+- improve password regex
+- update README.md (how to install & how to use)